pyinduct/pyinduct/docs/examples/euler_bernoulli_beam.rst

 where the application of :math:`D_z` and the inner product can be swapped since :math:`D_z` is a bounded operator.
-Finally, uing the solution of the eigen problem yields
+Finally, using the solution of the eigen problem yields

 .. math::
     \left<\partial^2_t x | \varphi_k \right>  =